typhonjs-typedoc/typedoc-theme-dmt/README.md

   // The following options are specific to the Default Modern Theme.
 Default options are listed unless otherwise specified.

-  // When false the entire breadcrumb is removed.
-  "dmtBreadcrumb": true,

   // Set a local file path or URL to set as the favicon.
   "dmtFavicon": "./assets/favicon.ico",